TagirovAlex/BatchMiniMax/README.md

 1. `BatchMiniMaxLoader` scans the folder, sorts videos, pairs each video with its reference images (`01-` prefix), and flattens them into tasks **video-by-video**: all images of the first video, then all of the second, etc.
 2. It loads the video for the current `task_index`, plus the **single** reference image for that task (None if the video has no images).
 3. Output `filename` gives the save stem for this task (`01-2`), which feeds `VHS_VideoCombine:filename_prefix`.
-Output `duration` (in seconds) feeds the length-computation node (`ComfyMathExpression`), so the video's `length` is derived from each clip's real duration instead of a fixed value — clips of different lengths are handled automatically (the length is snapped to the model's 17k+5 frame grid, exactly like the manual calculation).
+Output `duration` (in seconds) feeds the length-computation node (`ComfyMathExpression`), so the video's `length` is derived from each clip's real duration instead of a fixed value — clips of different lengths are handled automatically.
+The frame count is **snapped down** to the model's 17k+5 grid (24 fps) so MiniMax H3 never has to invent extra frames — this keeps the motion smooth instead of slightly stretched/jittery (a 9 s clip becomes ~8.7 s / 209 frames).
 4. `MiniMaxH3ReferenceToVideo` already handles `None` images gracefully (`if img is None: continue`).
 5. After the workflow completes and the video is saved, `BatchAutoQueue` increments `task_index` and POSTs the modified prompt to `http://127.0.0.1:8188/prompt`.
 6. ComfyUI picks up the new prompt and processes the next task.